-- Since joining, participate in five separate troop/patrol activities, three of which include overnight camping.
-These five activities do not include troop or patrol meetings.
-On at least two of the three campouts, spend the night in a tent that you pitch or other structure that you help erect (such as a lean-to, snow cave, or tepee.)
+- Since joining Boy Scouts, participate in five separate troop/patrol activities, at least three of which must be held outdoors.
+Of the outdoor activities, at least two must include overnight camping.
+These activities do not include troop or patrol meetings.
+On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

 - Explain the principles of Leave No Trace, and tell how you practiced them while on a campout or outing.
 This outing must be different from the one used for Tenderfoot requirement 1c.

 - On one of these campouts, select a location for your patrol site and recommend it to your patrol leader, senior patrol leader, or troop guide.
 Explain what factors you should consider when choosing a patrol site and where to pitch a tent.